Let's shape the future of simulation together

 Fluid Cube Dataset (0.1)

-file holding the metadata of each of the 100 simulations.
-This metadata includes the fluid properties of each simulation, such as the fluid viscosity, initial shape and velocity and the respective simulation ID.
+Inside the dataset folder, you’ll find a .csv file containing the metadata for all 100 simulations.
+This metadata includes key fluid properties for each simulation, such as fluid viscosity, initial shape, velocity, and the corresponding simulation ID.

 ├── sim_0000